Charles Hartshorne: Dipolar Theism

 Our discussion to this point has followed philosophical orthodoxy by focusing on whether God knows the truth values of propositions.
 For Hartshorne, however, this question is secondary, for there is more to knowledge than knowledge that a proposition is true.
 In The Principles of Psychology, William James, following John Grote distinguished, “knowledge of acquaintance” and “knowledge-about,” a distinction later made famous by Bertrand Russell who spoke of “knowledge by acquaintance” and “knowledge by description.”
 To have information about something or someone is not the same as having first-hand awareness of them.
 The two sorts of knowledge are related as more abstract to more concrete.
 It is one thing to read about a battle, quite another to have experienced it for oneself.
 Moreover, as a general rule, the more abstract the knowledge, the more emotionally detached it can be.
 The basic form of knowledge that Hartshorne attributes to deity is direct acquaintance through the affective bonds of feeling; Hartshorne adopts Whitehead’s term “prehension” for the most concrete facts of relatedness among dynamic singulars.
 If God’s knowledge is prehensive, it is perhaps easier to understand why Hartshorne resists the idea that God knows the future as determinate: no one is acquainted with the future; at best one has knowledge of acquaintance of the future as an array of tendencies towards actualization or as possibilities entertained.
 Moreover, conceiving God’s relations with the creatures as prehensive places emphasis on the affective dimension of divine knowing.
 God’s knowing, as feelings of the feelings of others can then be conceived as a form of caring.

 Hartshorne’s theory posits God’s perfect knowledge of the future as relatively indeterminate and of the past as determinate.
 Yet, the past, even if it is determinate as Hartshorne claims, is no longer.
 Does this mean that God also lacks knowledge of acquaintance with the past?
 Hartshorne answers in the negative and it is important to understand his reasons.
 A creature, having specific spatio-temporal location, has acquaintance with at most a vanishingly small segment of events in space and time, and even that knowledge is shot through with fallibility.
 Most of our knowledge of the past is through inference and by description.
-We know by acquaintance the past we have lived, but most of our knowledge of the past is about the past.
+We know by acquaintance with the past we have lived, but most of our knowledge of the past is about the past.
 God’s knowledge is both quantitatively and qualitatively different.
 Divine experience encompasses everything that has ever come to pass.
 As a localized individual has acquaintance with its past, God, in an analogous fashion, has acquaintance with all that is past.
 Divine knowledge, moreover, not only knows all of the past but knows it with perfect adequacy.
 God’s is the eminent form of prehension.
 On Hartshorne’s principles, the distant past must be as vivid for God as the recent past.
 In other words, the past does not “fade” for God.
 The difference, for God, between distant past events and recent ones is in the knowledge that recent events were preceded by the distant ones whereas there was a time when the recent events were, at best, outlines of what could be relative to distant past events.

 The extent of God’s knowledge of the past is a point of contention between Whitehead (or Whiteheadians) and Hartshorne.
 In the concluding lines of Process and Reality, Whitehead speaks of how creaturely achievements, though transient, are everlastingly remembered by God, making them objectively immortal.
 The “unfading importance of our immediate actions” are said to “perish and yet live for evermore.”
 In the Library of Living Philosophers volume on Hartshorne, Lewis Ford interprets Whitehead to mean that each actual occasion (Hartshorne’s dynamic singulars) undergoes a two stage process, its coming-to-be (during which it is a subject of experience) and its objectification (in which it ceases to be a subject of experience) in the coming-to-be of subsequent occasions.
 According to Ford, it was Whitehead’s “momentous discovery” in metaphysics that the subject/object distinction is a difference in temporal modality; that is to say, an occasion’s status in the present, as it comes to be, is to be a subject, but as past it is an object.
 Hartshorne agrees with much of this analysis, but he objects to Whitehead’s metaphor of perishing.
 Hartshorne contends that the objects that are prehended by subsequent occasions are past subjects.
 If the being of an actual entity is constituted by its becoming, as Whitehead says (and Hartshorne agrees), then God’s prehension of an occasion is precisely God’s feeling of that occasion’s feelings.
 What exists everlastingly in the divine memory is not merely a knowledge that a dynamic singular felt in a particular way, but an acquaintance with how it felt.
 Hartshorne likens God’s memory of a person’s experiences to the person’s own vivid recollection of their past experiences.